The coinage of Apollonia and Dyrrhachium:

 Contents of this page

-The mint in Dyrrhachium was closed down after the civil was in 49/48 B.C.
-Apollonia poduced the Apollo denar series, and after this, when the Roman republic developed into the Roman empire, this town minted several bronze coins in the name of several Roman emperors, wives, and sons, in the contemporary standard of the Roman small change.
-Ususally, the emperor's or his relatives' head, bust, or standig figure.
-The reverse displays various devices: deities, on the reverse: cornucopia, tripod, temple, emperor on horseback, Apollo sitting and playing harp, or (seldom) the three nymphs dancing around the fire of the Nymphaeum.
+The final period of the Greek-Illyrian coin production was during the Roman imperial era, when the region belonged to Macedonia provincia.
+Bronze coins were produced in Apollonia in the name of several Roman emperors, wives, and sons; in the matching standard of the Roman small change.
+The obverse displays the emperor's or his relatives' head, bust, or standing figure.
+The reverse displays various devices: deities, cornucopia, tripod, temple, emperor on horseback, Apollo sitting and playing harp, or (seldom) the three nymphs dancing.
 The legends are in Greek on both sides.
 The obverse shows the name and titles of the displayed person; the reverse points at the Illyrian origin of the coin by the ethnic attribute AΠOΛΛΩNIATAN, in this spelling.

-Fractions and multiples of the as were minted: quadrans (quarter as), semis (half as), as, dupondius (double as).
-Most probably, the coins were hand-struck using hinged dies thus keeping the obverse/reverse axis 6h or 12 hr. like in other mints of the empire.
+Fractions and multiples of the as were minted: quadrans (quarter as), semis (half as), as, dupondius (double as) and sestertius.
+Most probably, the coins were hand-struck using hinged dies thus keeping the obverse/reverse axis 6 h or 12 h like in the other mints of the empire.

 This is a chronological list of emperors from whom provincial issues minted in Apollonia are known:

 - Septimius Severus

 Several provincial types are known from Commodus' co-emperorship (177-180 AD) under his father Marcus Aurelius; but one has an unquestionable relationship to Apollonia Illyrici: the re-emergence of the three nymphs dancing - compare to those in chapter The Apollo denar; but fire missing.